vilroi/blog/content/posts/kea-raw-sockets-and-icmp.md

 Here are some interesting things I encountered while working on the above.

 #### \#\#\# Truncated
-This happened when I tried to send icmp packet with no data at all (only the IP header and ICMP header).
+This happened when I tried to send an icmp packet with no data (only the IP header and ICMP header).

 ```console
 [vilr0i@cyberia ~]$ ping 192.168.122.141